 - Finally, any planting done in your yard at or near the intersection of streets or streets and driveways (yours or your neighbor's) is regulated with height restrictions.

 The best advice for a landscaping project is to find a resource for the mature size of whatever planting you are going to do.
 This information is available at most nurseries and at the Iowa State University Extension office.
-Plan your project based upon the mature sizes of the material you are using.
+Plan your project based on the mature sizes of the material you are using.